✔ Data stored in EU ✔ GDPR-compliant ✔ Safe and secure (ISO-certified)

 At DISA, sanction list checks are based on comprehensive and continuously updated data sources.

-In addition to official sanctions lists, publicly available sources are also analysed to identify relevant indications related to financial crime, corruption, or other compliance-related matters at an early stage.
+In addition to official sanction lists, publicly available sources are also analysed to identify relevant indications related to financial crime, corruption, or other compliance-related matters at an early stage.

 The screening process is largely automated, enabling fast results.
 Where necessary, additional manual review is conducted.
 The typical turnaround time is three to five business days.